PipeRift/BeforeYouDie_Issues/README.md

 # BeforeYouDie
-This is an Issue Tracker for Before You DIe for posting feedback, proposals and bugs.
+This is an Issue Tracker for Before You Die for posting feedback, proposals and bugs.
 Feel free to create your own issue.